 Day 2.
 Morning: Historic Walking Tour 9am – 10:30 /11am.

 Santa Fe is the oldest capital in the U.S., and is steeped in culture from Native American, Spanish, and Anglo traditions.
-After breakfast at your hotel or at The Plaza Café, meet up with an expert historian guide for a fascinating walking tour of the historic Plaza area.
+After breakfast at your hotel, meet up with an expert historian guide for a fascinating walking tour of the historic Plaza area.
 I recommend Tom Gallegos and his True New Mexico Tours.
 You’ll take an easy walk through time, learn of the wild and woolly characters, architecture, art and folk tales that make this city the unique character that it is.
 You’ll also make note of such iconic locations as The Loretto Chapel, Georgia O’Keeffe Museum, The New Mexico History Museum, the Oldest Church, and more, so you can visit later in more depth, if you wish.

 Duration: Tours are between 1.5 to 2 hours, or more, if customized to suit.

 Day 2: Lunch.
 Noon – 1pm.

 After you are oriented and acquainted with downtown, you’ll want a spot of lunch, and La Choza offers a great, down-home, authentic Norteño New Mexican lunch just on the far side of the Railyard, about 7 blocks from the plaza.
 See our Restaurants category for more options of conveniently located favorite restaurants.